lee0c/lee0c.github.io/_posts/2026/2026-01-07-intro-to-git.md

 this walkthrough also focuses on the "happy path," without much discussion of troubleshooting.
 I may write more on the topic in the future, but we're already over *4,000 words*, so we're calling it a day.

+finally, I wrote this walkthrough primarily with knowledge from using **WSL** [more on this later] on **Windows** and with **Zed** as my text editor.
+While I've tried to cover my bases with other OSes and options, there's a solid chance I'm missing things!

 that all said, let's get (git?) into it!

 ## what is git?